Bob Ferguson (infielder): Umpiring career

 Ferguson had, on numerous occasions during his playing and managerial career, served as a substitute umpire, but did not start doing it full-time until after his departure from Philadelphia.
 In 1888, he became a full-time professional umpire, working in the American Association, and later in the Players' League in 1890.
 By the end of the 1890 season he had passed Kick Kelly to take over the record for career games as an umpire with 650; John Gaffney surpassed his final total of 786 in 1893.
 Ferguson officially umpired 804 games if his National Association games are taken into account, and his career came to a close after the 1891 season.
 On his umpiring philosophy, he once stated "Umpiring always came as easy to me", he said, "as sleeping on a featherbed.
 Never change a decision, never stop to talk to a man.
 Make 'em play ball and keep their mouths shut, and never fear but the people will be on your side and you'll be called the king of umpires."

+Nickname

+Ferguson's commonly reported nickname, "Death to Flying Things", often appears on lists of the greatest baseball nicknames.
+However, it was never his nickname during his playing career or even during his lifetime.
+The sobriquet was first given to him in the 1969 edition of The Baseball Encyclopedia, which mistakenly assigned Jack Chapman's nickname of "Death to Flying Things" to Ferguson.
+This, in turn, was not Chapman's nickname during his career either, as it was invented by sportswriter Alfred Spink in his 1910 history of baseball The National Game, nearly 35 years after Chapman's last professional game.